mikolalysenko/simplicial-complex/README.md

 `connectedComponents(cells[, vertex_count])`
 --------------------------------------------
-Splits a simplicial complex into its [connected components](http://en.wikipedia.org/wiki/Connected_component_(topology)).
+Splits a simplicial complex into its <a href="http://en.wikipedia.org/wiki/Connected_component_(topology)">connected components</a>.
 If `vertex_count` is specified, we assume that the cell complex is dense -- or in other words the vertices of the cell complex is the set of integers [0, vertex_count).
 This allows for a slightly more efficient implementation.
 If unspecified, a more general but less efficient sparse algorithm is used.

 * `cells` is an array of cells
 * `vertex_count` (optional) is the result of calling `countVertices(cells)` or in other words is the total number of vertices.